Lagos beach scene

 Companies

-• We recommend MTN Nigeria or Glo Mobile for most travelers
+• I recommend MTN Nigeria or Glo Mobile for most travelers who want a physical SIM

 The four main networks in Nigeria are operated by MTN Nigeria, Glo Mobile, 9mobile, and Airtel.
 I also included Ntel in my list — the company isn’t a major player and has service only in Abuja, Lagos, and Port Harcourt, but is the only one with unlimited data options.